Freddy vs. Jason: Plot

-As Freddy and Jason fight throughout the campgrounds, Kia sacrifices herself by distracting and taunting Freddy, allowing Lori and Will to escape and is killed by Jason.
-As Freddy gains the upper hand, Lori distracts him, allowing Jason to punch through his torso.
-Freddy plunges Jason's machete into his side, and Jason rips off Freddy's gloved arm.
-Lori and Will set the dock on fire, causing an explosion that throws Freddy and Jason into the lake.
-Freddy climbs out and is about to kill the pair but is impaled by Jason with his gloved arm, allowing Lori to behead Freddy with Jason's machete.
-Jason, Freddy's head, and his body sink into the lake, seemingly dead.
+Charlie attempts to fend off Jason to save Kia but is thrown into a wall and fatally impaled.
+As Freddy and Jason battle across the campgrounds, Kia distracts Freddy to allow Lori and Will to escape, but is killed by Jason.
+Freddy gains the upper hand against Jason until Lori intervenes, enabling Jason to punch through Freddy's torso.
+Freddy drives Jason's machete into his side, and Jason tears off Freddy's gloved arm.
+Lori and Will ignite the dock, triggering an explosion that sends both killers into the lake.
+Freddy resurfaces and attempts to kill them, but Jason impales him with his severed arm before falling back into the lake.
+Lori then beheads Freddy with Jason's machete.

-The next morning, Jason emerges from the lake, holding his machete and Freddy's head.
-Freddy winks at the camera, leaving the overall "winner" ambiguous.
+The following morning, Jason emerges from the lake holding Freddy's severed head.
+Freddy winks and laughs, leaving the outcome ambiguous.